What does the Bible say about reincarnation: definition, what the early church taught, was it removed from the Bible, & the danger of believing it

 “But God said to him, ‘Fool!
 This night your soul is required of you” (Luke 12:20)

-That belief would be akin to someone who jumps out of an airplane without a parachute expecting to get another chance at life.
-In Biblical vernacular it’s foolish, because that’s not how life works and that’s not how death works.
+That belief would be akin to someone who jumps out of an airplane without a parachute, expecting to get another chance at life.
+In biblical vernacular, it’s foolish.
+That’s not how life or death works.

 Resources